brettdewoody/binary-heap-visualizer/README.md

 **.children(index)**

-Returns an array of length 2 containing the values of the children from the parent `index`.
+Returns an array of length 2 containing the indexes of the children from the parent `index`.

 **.swap(index1, index2)**